calltelemetry/calltelemetry/docs/deployment/sizing.md

-## On-Premise Sizing
+## Sizing Guide
-0.4.0 can process about 35-50/new call requets per second PER CORE under 50ms.
-This depends on the hardware you provide the system.
+0.4.0 can process about 35-50/new call requets per second Per Core under 50ms.
+This depends on the physical hardware you provide the system.

 For example: